kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

   "JawBreaker", "Lollipop", "SourCandy"]
 ```

-These names all correspond to images that are supplied for you in the starter materials to this chapter.
+These names all correspond to images that have been supplied for you in the starter materials for this chapter.
 Find **candy.zip**, unzip it and drag the folder into the **MessagesExtension** group in Xcode:

 ![bordered width=40%](images/CandyImageAdded.png)

-In **CandyStickerBrowserViewController.swift**, add the following extension below the class declaration:
+Add the following extension to **CandyStickerBrowserViewController.swift**, below the class declaration:

 ```swift
 extension CandyStickerBrowserViewController {